State trade fact sheets - New Hampshire

 - Canada is the #1 customer for most states

-- Canada sells more to New Hampshire than it sells to Hong Kong
+- Canada sells more to New Hampshire than it sells to the Phillipines

 A Borderlands Biking Destination

 In 2019, seven organizations in New Hampshire, Maine, Vermont and Quebec launched an effort to promote mountain biking and boost the area’s economy.
 The effort, entitled “Borderlands,” has a goal to make seven mountain biking areas encompassing 220 miles of trails more prominent by putting them under one marketing entity.
-Taylor Caswell, NH Commissioner of Business & Economic Affairs, a strong proponent of furthering economic ties with Canada and supporter of the project, noted that Borderlands could highlight the North Country as a great place to live, as well as make it more attractive to Canadian tourists.
-NH’s part of the project, with three areas, has already received $150,000 from public and private sources including the U.S. Department of Agriculture Rural Development.
+Taylor Caswell, New Hampshire’s Commissioner of Business & Economic Affairs and a strong proponent of furthering economic ties with Canada and supporter of the project, noted that Borderlands could highlight the North Country as a great place to live, as well as make it more attractive to Canadian tourists.
+New Hampshire’s part of the project, containing three of the seven areas, has already received $150,000 from public and private sources including the U.S. Department of Agriculture Rural Development.